technion-csl/smt-mosmodel/README.md

 # What is Mosmodel
 # Mosmodel Directory Structure

+# Prerequisites
+- Sudo permissions: multiple steps requires sudo priviliges, e.g., installing apt packages (perf, numactl, ...) and reserving hugepages.
+We recommend to configure sudo permissions without password to fully automate the workflow.
+Sudo without password may stop the workflow at these steps prompting for your password.
+- Python3

 # Technical Details
 Mosmodel assumes that the benchmark allocates < 100MB through `mmap()`.
 In case your benchmark allocates more than 100MB, please increase the `MMAP_POOL_LIMIT` in benchmark.mk
 Mosmodel scans only Mosalloc layouts on the `brk()` pool because it assumes that the benchmark allocates memory through `malloc()`.
 In case your benchmark uses different allocators (than glibc `malloc()`), please update the TODO script, which creates the Mosalloc layouts.